AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/fusion-notification-emails-not-sent.md

 ---
-title: "Workfront Fusion: Notifications emails are not being sent"
+title: 'Workfront Fusion: Notifications emails are not being sent'
-description: "When an event occurs in Workfront Fusion that should trigger a notification email (such as for scenarios that encounter an error), the email is not sent."
+description: When an event occurs in Workfront Fusion that should trigger a notification email (such as for scenarios that encounter an error), the email is not sent.
 hidefromtoc: yes
 feature: Workfront Fusion
+exl-id: 9740330b-3e0a-45ae-a9f4-08ed18128ba7
 ---
 # [!DNL Workfront Fusion]: Notifications emails are not being sent

 >[!NOTE]